 In order to turn our raw organic material into acetate, a plasticiser is required.
 Traditionally, the plasticiser contained diethyl phthalate, a harmful petroleum derivative.
 But now a group of geniuses over at our supplier, Mazzucchelli 1849, have found a way to replace phthalate-based plasticisers with organic additives.

-Essentially, what this means is that fossil fuels are out of the process and bio-degradables are in.
-As a result, the bio-acetate we’re committed to using from now on biodegrades in 115 days if composted.
+Essentially, what this means is that fossil fuels are out of that process and bio-degradables are in.

 “So, they’re not going to last,” you mutter dismissively.
 But, thankfully on this rare occasion you're mistaken, and Mazzucchelli 1849 has even reported a number of durability-related improvements in bio-acetate, compared to normal acetate.